vmware-tanzu/tanzu-plugin-runtime/test/compatibility/docs/cross-version-api-compatibility.md

 }

 type GetContextInputOptions struct {
- RuntimeAPIVersion // required
+ *core.RuntimeAPIVersion        // required
  ContextName             string // required
 }

-type GetContextOutputOptions struct{
+type GetContextOutputOptions struct {
- RuntimeAPIVersion // required
+ *core.RuntimeAPIVersion                         // required
- CtxOptions // For specific version options look into CtxOptions definition }
+ *ContextOpts                                    // For specific version options look into ContextOpts definition ValidationStrategy      core.ValidationStrategy // Type of validation to be performed i.e. exact or partial. default is partial
+ Error                   string                  // expected error message could be the sub string of actual error message }

-type SetContextInputOptions struct{
+type SetContextInputOptions struct {
+ *core.RuntimeAPIVersion      // required
- RuntimeAPIVersion // required
+ *ContextOpts                 // required
- CtxOptions // required
+ SetCurrentContext       bool // required
 }

-type SetContextOutputOptions struct{
+type SetContextOutputOptions struct {
- error string // expected error message could be the sub string of actual error message }
+ ValidationStrategy core.ValidationStrategy // Type of validation to be performed i.e. exact or partial. default is partial Error              string                  // expected error message could be the sub string of actual error message }

-type DeleteContextInputOptions struct{
+type DeleteContextInputOptions struct {
- RuntimeAPIVersion // required
+ *core.RuntimeAPIVersion        // required
  ContextName             string // required
 }

-type DeleteContextOutputOptions struct{
+type DeleteContextOutputOptions struct {
- error string // expected error message could be the sub string of actual error message }
+ ValidationStrategy core.ValidationStrategy // Type of validation to be performed i.e. exact or partial. default is partial Error              string                  // expected error message could be the sub string of actual error message }
 ```

-### xxxOptions structs
+### xxxOpts structs

 - Each of these struct represents the super set of all fields for their respective config types (e.g .Context, Server, DiscoverySource) across for all Runtime versions in which the types are defined.
-- The xxxOptions structs are used as inputs to the API invocation as well as data to verify against the output of the invocation.The implications of setting or not setting certain attributes changes depend on which scenario under which it is being used.
+- The xxxOpts structs are used as inputs to the API invocation as well as data to verify against the output of the invocation.The implications of setting or not setting certain attributes changes depend on which scenario under which it is being used.
 - Command Creation Helper functions (i.e. NewSetContextCommand) validate the supplied inputOptions as per RuntimeVersion and make sure all required attributes are set.
 If not Command Creation Helper functions will throw error and Test fails.
 - The validation of “Input and expect output” happens in Set/Get/DeleteXXXCommand creation (within framework.NewTestCase), so it's not part of test case execution. so its kind of test case setup.
 - Input struct: Framework validates the supplied Input data (eg: GetContextInputOptions/SetContextInputOptions/DeleteContextInputOptions) as per specified runtime version supported fields.